awsdocs/aws-dms-user-guide/doc_source/CHAP_DMSStudio_GettingStarted_Install.md

 1. Sign in to the AWS Management Console and open the AWS DMS console at [https://console\.aws\.amazon\.com/dms/v2/](https://console.aws.amazon.com/dms/v2/)\.

-1. Choose **DMS Studio Experience** to turn on DMS Studio functionality in the AWS DMS console\.
+1. Choose **DMS Studio** to turn on DMS Studio functionality in the AWS DMS console\.

 1. Choose **Data collectors** in the navigation pane\.